sbl-sdsc/mmtf-pyspark/docs/MacLinuxInstallation.md

 [Install pip on linux](https://packaging.python.org/guides/installing-using-linux-tools/)

-mmtfPyspark can be installed using two different ways:
+mmtfPyspark can be installed in two different ways:
  * [PyPI](https://pypi.org/project/mmtfPyspark/) install (from the python packaging index):

    ```